Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone

-When $V$ and $M$ are finitely generated (which suffices to compute global dimensions), they have projective resolutions consisting of free modules of finite rank \cite[Lemma 3]{KNS}.
-The centre of $\mh H$ was identified in \cite[Proposition 4.5]{Lus-Gr} as
+Let $V$ and $M$ be finitely generated $\mh H$-modules.
+By \eqref{eq:1.58}, exactness of completion for finitely generated $Z(\mh H)$-modules and \cite[Corollary 3.2.10]{Wei}:

-and we see that $\mh H$ has finite rank as module over $Z(\mh H)$.
+It is known, e.g. from \cite[Lemma 3]{KNS}, that $V$ and $M$ have projective resolutions consisting of free $Z(\mh H)$-modules of finite rank.
 It follows that $\mr{Tor}_m^{\mh H} (V,M)$ is finitely generated as $Z (\mh H)$-module.
-By \cite[Lemma 2.9]{SolTwist}, $\mr{Tor}_m^{\mh H} (V,M)$ is nonzero if and only if its formal completion with respect to some character of $Z(\mh H)$ is nonzero.
-That happens if and only if \eqref{eq:1.30} is nonzero for some $r \in \C$. \end{proof}
+By \cite[Lemma 2.9]{SolTwist}, $\mr{Tor}_m^{\mh H} (V,M)$ is nonzero if and only if its formal completion with respect to some maximal ideal $I$ of $Z(\mh H)$ is nonzero.
+That happens if and only if \eqref{eq:1.30} is nonzero for the $r \in \C$ with $\mb r - r \in I$.